documentation-as-code/ci-cd-for-documentation/slides/README.md

 <!--
 Speaker: Laurent

-No need for programmatic language, just use Markdown -->
+There is no need to have developer skills, the Markdown syntax is easy to use.

+-->

 ---